nicholasdille/Sessions/containers/110_ecosystem/reverse_proxy/slides.md

 ### Reverse Proxy

 - Routing of requests to correct container
-- Based on `Host` header in HTTP
+- Based on `Host` header in HTTP and SNI in HTTPS
 - Well-known: `nginx`, `haproxy`, `traefik`

 ### Desired Features

 - HTTP(S)
-- Automatic wiring
 - Automatic certificates
+- Dynamic wiring

 --